pyrocko/grond/docs/source/overview/index.rst

         This refers to the optimisation strategy, how to sample model space to find solutions in a given Grond setup.

     Store
-        Refers to Green's functions databases to be used for the forward modelling.
+        Refers to Green's function databases to be used for the forward modelling.
 In Grond these stores are adressed with directory paths and an individual ``store_id``.

     Engine
-        Forward modelling in Grond is done through the Pyrocko GF engine, which allows fast forward modelling for arbitrary source models based on pre-calculated Green's functions stores (databases).
+        Forward modelling in Grond is done through the Pyrocko GF engine, which allows fast forward modelling for arbitrary source models based on pre-calculated Green's function stores (databases).
 Its configuration may contain information about where to find the pre-calculated Pyrocko Green's function stores.

 Initializing a Grond project